microsoft/WhatTheHack/072-DataScienceInFabric/Student/Challenge-04.md

 ## Success Criteria

-You have generated a set of predictions with the simulated data and have saved them as a delta table, making them available to create a PowerBI report
+Verify that you have generated a set of predictions with the simulated data and have saved them as a delta table, making them available to create a PowerBI report.
+Verify that you can load the table with the newly generated predictions into the notebook.

 ## Learning Resources